blowfishpro/B9-Aerospace/README.md

 # Aerodynamics

 While we take pains to ensure the parts are balanced in the stock drag model, most of the testing has been done using FAR.
-Parts may not behave ideally under the stock drag issue.
+Parts may not behave ideally under the stock drag system.

-For the best possible experience with spaceplanes in Kerbal Space Program, you will need to install FAR:
+For the best possible experience with spaceplanes in Kerbal Space Program, you should install FAR: